ufrauq/Ball-Street/project-plan.md

 <li>Update:</li>
 <li>Added Features: Leagues: Can create a league with 25 members, join leagues, leave leagues and set passwords for said leagues. )</li>
 <li>Removed features: Twitter authentication</li>
-BallStreet will use data collected from the MySportsFeeds.com via their API to determine stock prices of players based on game stats, injuries and team wins.
+<li>BallStreet will use data collected from the MySportsFeeds.com via their API to determine stock prices of players based on game stats, injuries and team wins.<li>